Altinity/clickhouse-mysql-data-reader/README.md

     --src-tables-prefixes=log_ \
     --dst-table=logunified \
 ```
+Replication data from multiple tables into one destination table `--dst-table=logunified`.

-Monitor logs for `first row in replication` notification of the following structure
+Monitor logs for `first row in replication` notification of the following structure:
 ```bash
 INFO:first row in replication db.log_201801_2
 column: id=1727834